Cosmopolitan Pluralism and International Criminal Justice Conference

 Paul Schiff Berman, Walter S. Cox Professor of Law, is one of the world's foremost theorists on the effect of globalization on the interactions among legal systems.
 He is the author of over fifty scholarly works, including Global Legal Pluralism: A Jurisprudence of Law Beyond Borders, published by Cambridge University Press in 2012.
 He was also among the first legal scholars to focus on legal issues regarding online activity, and he is co-author of one of the leading casebooks in the field.

-On Thursday 10 January at 17:00, Professor Berman will give a lecture on ‘Global Legal Pluralism’ in the Moot Court room, Liberty Building.
+On Thursday 10 January at 15:30, Professor Berman will give a lecture on ‘Global Legal Pluralism’ in room G.32, Liberty Building.

 The following day (Friday 11 January), the School will host a roundtable where participants will engage with Professor Berman on the idea of global justice and how to operationalize this in the domestic criminal justice context.